Mathématique: Chapter 58

 “So, hypothetically speaking, Beethoven doesn’t differ in nature when compared to Mozart?”

 Rush sighed, staring at his hands.
-“I don’t like where you’re going with this extremely esoteric thought experiment.”
+“I don’t like where you’re going with this esoteric thought experiment.”

 His rooftop guest gave him an amused look.
 “Pretty forward of you.”